 SAY 'YES' TO THESE FOODS

-- fruits and vegetables: in addition to supplying vitamins, minerals, fiber, and disease-fighting plant nutrients or phytochemicals, eating more vegetables and fruits helps displace higher calorie foods without leaving you feeling hungry
+- fruits and vegetables: in addition to supplying vitamins, minerals, fiber, and disease-fighting plant nutrients or phytochemicals, eating more vegetables and fruits help displace higher-calorie foods without leaving you feeling hungry

 - healthful proteins: lean meat, poultry, seafood, eggs, beans, soy foods, nuts, seeds, and reduced-fat dairy foods provide necessary vitamins and minerals, are more filling than carbohydrates, and help you feel full longer.
 Women require 50 grams per day of healthy protein, while men require 63 grams

-- homemade foods: trim your fat intake by eating out less often and limiting foods that are fried or prepared with lots of butter and oil.
+- homemade foods: trim your fat intake by eating out less often and limiting fried or prepared foods with lots of butter and oil.
 Research has tied the intake of unhealthy trans fats found in processed foods to higher rates of infertility

-- whole grains: choose whole grain breads, fiber-containing cereals, brown rice, and other unprocessed grains
+- whole grains: choose whole grain bread, fiber-containing cereals, brown rice, and other unprocessed grains

 - regular meals: skipping meals during the day often leads to overeating at night, an unhealthy habit, particularly for those watching their weight.
 Skipping meals is counter-productive